Breast screening with Mammography

 Unless you are told otherwise, take food and medications as usual.

 Some MRI exams use an injection of contrast material.
-You may be asked if you have asthmaor allergies to iodine contrast material, drugs, food, or the environment.
-MRI exams commonlyuse a contrast material called gadolinium.
-Gadolinium can be used in patients with iodinecontrast allergy.
-A patient is much less likely to be allergic to gadolinium contrast than to iodinecontrast.
-However, even if the patient has a known allergy to gadolinium, it may be possibleto use it after appropriate pre-medication.
+You may be asked if you have asthma or allergies to iodine contrast material, drugs, food, or the environment.
+MRI exams commonly use a contrast material called gadolinium.
+Gadolinium can be used in patients with iodine contrast allergy.

-Tell the technologist or radiologist if you have any serious health problems or recently hadsurgery.
-Some conditions, such as severe kidney disease, may require the use of specific typesof gadolinium contrast that are considered safe for patients with kidney disease.
-You may needa blood test to determine whether your kidneys are functioning normally.
+Tell the technologist or radiologist if you have any serious health problems or have recently had surgery.
+Some conditions, such as severe kidney disease, may require the use of specific types of gadolinium contrast that are considered safe for patients with kidney disease.
+You may need a blood test to determine whether your kidneys are functioning normally.

 MRI exams may be done on an outpatient basis.